EIN (Employer Identification Number)

 Anticipate challenges and build a solid business future with strategies adapted to a constantly evolving environment.

-Let's start by clarifying that LLC means Limited Liability Company, or “Limited Liability Company” in Spanish.
-These are very popular and flexible legal business structures for many digital business either freelance.
-Because?
-Because they offer the best of both worlds: limited liability (typical of a corporation) and flexible management and taxation (similar to those of a company or a self-employed person), but without so many formalities. 🙌
+Let's start by clarifying that LLC means Limited Liability Company, either "Limited Liability Company" in Spanish.
+They are very popular and flexible legal business structures for many digital business either freelance professionals.

-LLCs are entities pass-through or transparent, which means that the profits they generate at the end of the year pass directly to their owner.
-That is, they must be taxed and cannot be accumulated without paying taxes.
-Therefore, LLCs are designed to check in, spend and tax. 💸
+In many cases, LLCs operate as “pass-through” entities or transparent.
+This means that the profits they generate at the end of the year are directly attributed to their owner and must be declared in their Income Tax or the personal tax that corresponds to your tax residence.
+They cannot accumulate indefinitely without paying taxes.
+Therefore, LLCs are designed to check in, spend and tax in an orderly manner. 💸

-In addition, LLCs do not need to have a board of directors or hold annual meetings, which greatly simplifies their management.
-This feature is especially attractive for small businesses or individual entrepreneurs. 👍
+Another advantage is that LLCs don't require a board of directors or mandatory annual meetings, which greatly simplifies their management.
+This is especially attractive for small businesses or solopreneurs. 👍

 Limited Liability Company